SRA-VJTI/Pixels_Seminar/4_cv_basics/7_blob_detection/README.md

 * `selectROI()` allows you to select that part of the captured frame in which the blob exists (and has to be detected later).
 * Next, convert the frame to hsv.
 * obj_img is hsv image of the size of the selected ROI.
-<br>Why converting to HSV?<br>
-   Since we are using the web cam the intensity and illumination of consecutive frame does not remain same.
-   Hence to find the color in range instead of particular color.
-HSV format is useful as H value denotes specific color and S, V can be used for illumination and intensity.

 * Next, we want the median values of each of hue, saturation and value, of the <b>selected ROI</b>.